If you're tired of the same old hot coffee all the time, cold brew is the solution.

 The best grind size to use for cold brew coffee

-- If you go too fine, you’ll over-extract the coffee, and you’ll be left with a sour-tasting cold brew coffee.
+- If you go too fine, you'll over-extract the coffee, leaving you with a sour-tasting cold brew.

-- If you grind your coffee beans too coarse, you’ll under-extract your cold brew coffee, and you’ll be left with a bitter-tasting coffee.
+- If you grind your coffee beans too coarsely, you'll under-extract the cold brew coffee, resulting in a bitter-tasting brew.

 What coffee beans are best used?

-The great thing about making cold brew coffee at home is that you can make it however you want.
-I recommend using a medium or dark roasted coffee to make cold brew in a French press.
+I recommend using a medium- or dark-roasted coffee to make cold brew in a French press.

-Over the years, I’ve tested many coffee beans with different roasts, and the medium and dark roasted coffee beans have always tasted great.
+Over the years, I've tested many coffee beans with various roasts, and the medium- and dark-roasted coffee beans have consistently tasted great.

 A light roast doesn't taste that great and is better used to brew pour over coffee, where the coffee can really show its true flavor.

-- If you prefer an easygoing cold brew coffee, I will go with a medium roasted coffee.
+- If you prefer a smooth, easygoing cold brew coffee, I will opt for a medium-roasted coffee.

-- If you like a robust cold brew coffee with distinct flavors, I suggest going with a dark roasted coffee.
+- If you prefer a robust cold brew coffee with distinct flavors, I suggest opting for a dark-roasted coffee.

 If you get the chance, I will try this recipe with both coffee beans.
 This way, you can taste them side by side and see which of the two you like better.